hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/performance/README.md

 Regarding efficiency, both SandGlass models can also be trained faster than traditional LSTM.

-Caution: this is a comparison for small-scale data training.
+Caution: this is a comparison for small-scale data.

 ## Test model detail:
 ```